Eigenvalue Problem in Two Dimension for An Irregular Boundary: Application to Simple Cases

-The results for the elliptical boundary are shown in FIG.\ref{fig:2}.
-From FIG.\ref{fig:2} it is seen that as in the case of the supercircle here also the $J_{1}\cos \theta $ state is strongly affected by the boundary perturbation and crosses over to its counterpart $J_{1}\sin \theta$ at $\delta=0$.
+From FIG.\ref{fig:4} it is seen that as in the case of the supercircle here also the $J_{1}\cos \theta $ state is strongly affected by the boundary perturbation and crosses over to its counterpart $J_{1}\sin \theta$ at $\lambda=0$.
 However, quite interestingly, the $J_{2}$ states do not cross but are rather repelled by each other.
-They touch each other tangentially at $\delta=0$.
-While for one of these states the analytical method works quite well it has a restricted validity for the other one.
-In fact, we compared the energy levels for the first 10 states and found out the agreement between the analytical and the numerical results to be quite satisfactory except when the levels repels each other.
-This phenomenon of level repulsion, also goes by the name of ``loci veering".
-In case of level repulsion the validity of the perturbation theory is restricted to a small range in $\delta$ (e.g. $|\delta|\geqq 0.08$).
+They touch each other tangentially at $\lambda=0$.
+While for one of these states, $J_2\sin 2\theta$ the analytical method works quite well, it has a restricted validity for the other one, viz. $J_2\cos 2\theta$.
+In fact, we compared the energy levels for the first 10 states and found out the agreement between the analytical and the numerical results to be quite satisfactory except when the levels repel each other.
+This phenomenon of level repulsion also goes by the name of ``loci veering" in the literature.
+In case of level repulsion the validity of the perturbation theory for the $J_l\cos l\theta$ states is restricted to a small range in $\lambda$ (e.g. $|\lambda|\leqq 0.08$).
 This is in sharp contrast to the case where there is no repulsion in which case the agreement with the perturbation theory persists over a wide range.\\

 {